 The Shetland Sheepdog has its roots in the rugged Shetland Islands, which lie off the northern coast of Scotland.
 These remote islands provided the breeding ground for a hardy and intelligent herding dog, known for its ability to manage the diminutive Shetland sheep, as well as other livestock.

-The Sheltie's ancestry includes a mix of Collies, King Charles Spaniels, and perhaps even Pomeranians, which were brought to the islands by seafaring traders and fishermen.
+The Sheltie's ancestry includes a mix of Collie, King Charles Spaniels, and perhaps even Pomeranians, which were brought to the islands by seafaring traders and fishermen.
 These early Shelties were selectively bred for their herding abilities and adaptability to the harsh climate of the Shetland Islands.

-By the early 20th century, the breed began to gain popularity outside of the Shetland Islands, and in 1909, the Shetland Collie Club was formed to promote and standardize the breed.
+By the early 20th century, the breed began to gain popularity outside of the Shetland Islands, and in 1909, the Shetland Collie Club was formed to promote and standardise the breed.
 It wasn't until 1911 that the name was officially changed to "Shetland Sheepdog" to avoid confusion with Rough Collies, with which they share a resemblance.

 Their compact size, paired with their agility and intelligence, makes them well-suited for herding tasks and dog sports like agility, obedience, and flyball.